skx/sysbox/README.md

 Ideal for https-servers, but also TLS-protected SMTP hosts, etc.

+### validate-json

+Validate `*.json` files from the current working-directory, recursively, or the named directory.

 ### with-lock

 Allow running a command with a lock-file to prevent parallel executions.